jrishabh55/collections-ts/README.md

 # Collections - TS

-An easy to extend the exiting array and add some very common utilities.
+An easy to extend the existing array and add some very common utilities.